 During a power outage, homeowners are unable to use many of their home appliances and systems designed to make their daily routines more convenient, including their automatic garage door opener.
+This is always a pain, especially when it’s essential you have power, whether it be you were on an important Skype meeting or whether you were in the middle of cooking your microwave meal.
+With a generator, you won’t have to worry about your appliances losing power.
+If this all sounds daunting to you, check out alltimepower.com for some more information on generators.
+However, if getting a generator is not for you, then you may have some difficulties, particularly with your garage door.
 While some automatic openers include a generator or battery-powered backup in the event of a power outage, these secondary power sources can fail as well.
 What should homeowners do when their garage doors have no power?

 Place the Automatic Opener in Bypass Mode